');

 About Kingsville, TX

-Kingsville is a mid-sized city in Texas with a population of 25,061 residents.
-The median household income is $55,649 per year, which is near the national average.
-The median age in Kingsville is 27.5 years.
+Kingsville is a mid-sized city located in Texas with a population of 25,061 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,649 per year, which is 26% below the national median of $75,149.
+The median age of 27.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Kingsville, TX